 And the seminal work done by the UK Design Council "The Value of Design Factfinder" UK Design Council 1.20.2007

-The Design Maturity Scorecard
+The Design Maturity Matrix

 - Understand the process maturity of the design organization

-- Create a framework for strategic discussions with cross functional peers
+- Create a common language for strategic discussions with cross functional peers

 - Align investments in design with business strategy